moorepants/eme134/content/pages/lab-02.rst

 After completing this lab you will be able to:

+- formulate the explicit first order ordinary differential equations for the longitudinal dynamics of a drag racing car
 - translate ordinary differential equations into a computer function that evaluates the equations at any given point in time
 - numerically integrate ordinary differential equations with Octave/Matlab's